I Am the King: Special screening

-On August 13, 2012, a special screening was held at Deoksu Palace in Seoul, the first Korean movie screened outdoors on the palace grounds.
+On August 13, 2012, a special screening was held at the palace Deoksugung in Seoul, the first Korean movie screened outdoors on the palace grounds.
 Some 500 citizens as well as independence fighters and their families were in attendance.
 The event marked National Liberation Day, which commemorates Korea's independence from Japanese colonial rule.

 Reception

 The film ranked third and grossed ₩3,400,628,393 in its first week of release, and grossed a total of ₩5,037,762,632 domestically after two weeks of screening.